White Day: A Labyrinth Named School (2015 video game): Development and release

-A year would go by without a release, however on May 3, 2017, it was announced via a post on the European PlayStation Blog that the title would be receiving an international publication in August, 2017, with British publisher PQube handling the translation and distribution in North America and Europe.
+On May 3, 2017, it was announced via a post on the European PlayStation Blog that the title would be receiving an international publication in August, 2017, with British publisher PQube handling the translation and distribution in North America and Europe.
 Additionally, it was confirmed the game would remain a PlayStation-console exclusive.
 These new versions would feature improved graphics and audio, reworked mechanics, additional languages and the inclusion of the previously announced new story segments through character, Yoo Ji-min.
 PQube initially announced that the game would release across both platforms on August 1 in North America and August 4 in Europe, however a three-week delay to the worldwide Steam release caused the PlayStation version to be pushed back to August 22 in North America and August 25 in Europe, in a bid to have the two versions release simultaneously.
 The North American release was later pushed back a further week for undisclosed reasons.
 In Japan, a localization of the original mobile version was released on March 11, 2017.
 The PlayStation 4 edition was revealed to be published by Arc System Works, of Blazblue and Guilty Gear fame.
 As a nod to this, pre-orders in the region includes access to costumes from the Blazblue series.
 Unlike in other territories, the Japanese version has characters renamed and designed with Japanese names and school uniforms, in order to have the title replicate a Japanese setting.

 Physical copies for the PlayStation 4 were made available through various online retailers in the United Kingdom, while limited to Amazon.com and videogamesplus.ca in the United States and Canada, respectively.
 Those who pre-ordered the title in Canada and the British retailer GAME received a complementary soundtrack CD.
 White Day launched at a budgeted price of £29.99 in the UK, USD$29.99 in the United States, CAD$39.99 in Canada, ¥4800 in Japan and ₩32000 in South Korea.

 As of September 3, 2017, two patches have been released for the PlayStation 4 and Windows version of the game.
 These updates corrected balancing issues with the in-game janitors (which most critics had cited as too difficult) and various other technical fixes.
-An enhanced version with over 30 costumes originally released as downloadable content was released for Nintendo Switch, PlayStation 5 and Xbox Series X/S on September 8, 2022.
+An enhanced version with over 30 costumes originally released as downloadable content was released for Nintendo Switch, PlayStation 5, Xbox One, and Xbox Series X/S on September 8, 2022.